Aliases for ATP1A1 Gene

 ATP1A1 (ATPase, Na+/K+ Transporting, Alpha 1 Polypeptide) is a Protein Coding gene.
-Diseases associated with ATP1A1 include thyrotoxic periodic paralysis.
-Among its related pathways are Cytoskeletal Signaling and Diuretics Pathway, Pharmacodynamics.
-GO annotations related to this gene include protein kinase binding and chaperone binding.
+Diseases associated with ATP1A1 include thyrotoxic periodic paralysis and adrenal cortical adenocarcinoma.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Cytoskeletal Signaling.
+GO annotations related to this gene include nucleotide binding and protein domain specific binding.
 An important paralog of this gene is ATP4A.

 UniProtKB/Swiss-Prot for ATP1A1 Gene

 This is the catalytic component of the active enzyme, which catalyzes the hydrolysis of ATP coupled with the exchange of sodium and potassium ions across the plasma membrane.
 This action creates the electrochemical gradient of sodium and potassium ions, providing the energy for active transport of various nutrients